 While working from home is great, there are some days writers crave interaction with other people.
 A gift card to their favorite coffee place makes the perfect gift for a writer and gives them an excuse to put on real clothes for once.

-Writers love to write…so why not give the gift of custom stationary?
-You can pick already designed options or design your own on Zazzle.
+Writers love to write…so why not give the gift of custom stationery?
+You can pick from done-for-you options or design your own on Zazzle.

 Here’s some inspo: